 Two Months

-By around 8 weeks, most babies start following a moving object with their eyes.
+By around 8 weeks (2 months of age), most babies start following a moving object with their eyes.
 They may turn their head to follow something interesting that moves across their field of vision.
-Colour perception also begins to improve, with babies showing a preference for bright, bold colours.
+At this stage, color vision begins to develop, and colour perception also begins to improve, with babies showing a preference for bright, bold colours.

 Three Months

-At three months, as your baby’s vision develops, face recognition becomes more apparent.
+At three months, as your baby’s vision continues to develop, face recognition becomes more apparent.
 Babies begin to show special interest in familiar faces and can maintain eye contact for longer periods.
-They also start noticing specific shapes and patterns.
+They are also able to notice specific shapes and patterns.

 Five Months

 A major milestone occurs around 5 months when babies develop depth perception.
 This 3D vision allows them to judge distances fairly well.
+At this stage, babies should be able to reach for objects with improved accuracy, as they can now perceive how far away something is.
 You might notice your baby reaching for objects with better coordination as they can now perceive how far away something is.

 Six Months: Depth Perception